zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-amazon.md

 “Fear of the plight of the flame, not to be able to scare the most Bearing Lomar

 “(There) spread the flame in the oriental wall.
-Burning sin karma The person will feel on the abusive wall.
+Burning sin kamma The person will feel on the abusive wall.

 “Spread the flame in the western wallwas there.
 The person who burns out of sin On the oriental wall there is a pedestal.

 “In the northern wall, the flame spread.
-The one who burns in sin karma The right length of the wall is in the wall.
+The one who burns in sin kamma The right length of the wall is in the wall.

 “In the southern wall, the flame spread.
-The one who burns in sin karma Hanging on the northern wall.
+The one who burns in sin kamma Hanging on the northern wall.

 “From underneath there is a dangerous flame.
-He who burns in sin karma Hapes.
+He who burns in sin kamma Hapes.

 “Starting from the lid there is a dangerous flame.
 Sin Karma Burning Person (Under) Ground